vdelachaux/unit-tests-with-Classes/Documentation/Classes/ut.md

 >* "fooBar: 'Get' gives '{\"foo\":\"BAR\"}' when '{\"foo\":\"bar\"}' was expected")
 >* "Catalog: 'Get pointer' gives 'NIL pointer' when '->[Table1]Field1' was expected"
 >* "Assets: 'Application icon' gives 'picture: empty' when 'picture: {\"size\":166,\"width\":12,\"height\":12}' was expected"
+>* "test 1: 'is not non Null' gives 'null' when 'not null' was expected")
+>* "test 1: 'is not empty blob: as returned an empty BLOB"
+>* "Length: 'Text length' gives '11' when '12' was expected"
+>* "Length: 'invalid target: toLength() can't be applied to the type Object"

 ## <a name="howTo">How to</a>